osg-htc/all-hands/docs/2022/registration.md

 ### In-person registration deadline

-The deadline for registration for the in-person parts is February 17.
+The deadline for registration for the in-person parts is **February 17**.
 If at least 30 people register for the in-person parts by that date, and if enough staff are available, we plan to proceed with the hybrid event; otherwise, we will have to cancel the in-person parts and have just the online parts.

 ### Registering for in-person attendance